 In sixth grade advisory, students take significant responsibility for governing their own affairs.
 In addition, the early part of the year is marked by many class discussions and individual check-ins concerning the student’s adjustment to middle school life and expectations.
+These decisions are supported by a social emotional curriculum, Second Step, which focuses on topics such as growth mindset, making good decisions, and managing conflict.
 An important focus during advisory time is on organization of materials and time management.
 The students spend time adding dividers, returned assignments, worksheets and notes to their binders as well as regularly cleaning out their homework folders and lockers.
-Time is also spent discussing upcoming school events and properly writing those events in their individual student planners.
+Time is also spent discussing upcoming school events, schedules and homework time management.
+In addition, students are introduced to Google Classroom, which serves as a central location for teachers to post homework and assignments, and for students to submit assignments.
 Advisory class time is also used for students to update and refine their portfolios.

-During the year, the class undertakes a project of its choosing as a follow-up to their four-day environmental education retreat at Teva.
-Through the Min Ha’aretz curriculum, the sixth grade explores various Jewish perspectives on the environment and responsible behavior.
-In these sessions, students expand their knowledge of healthy eating and living, learn how they can help fight hunger and poverty, and examine kashrut laws with an eye toward ethics and morality.
-The students also participate in community service projects, volunteering in Central Park and at the West Side Campaign Against Hunger food pantry.
+In connection to the TEVA trip in the fall, the sixth grade explores various Jewish perspectives on the environment and responsible behavior.
+Students expand their knowledge of healthy eating and living, learn how they can help fight hunger and poverty, and examine kashrut laws with an eye toward ethics and morality.
+6th grade students also participate in a community service project, visiting senior citizens through DOROT.

 In Health classes sixth grade students learn about human development and sexuality through the lens of the Jewish values of kevod habriot (respect for God’s creations) and b’tselem elohim (human beings are created in the image of God).
 In order to maintain a safe learning environment, for some health classes the students are divided by gender.